 While tutors are 'fixing' your writing or projects, they do help you become conscious of particular error patterns that emerge in your work.
-For more information, please contact Professor Eunmee Lee, director of Academic Rerce Center (elee45@gmu.edu, office #521).
+For more information, please contact Professor Eunmee Lee, director of Academic Resource Center (elee45@gmu.edu, office #521).
+You can refer to Mason Korea website (https://masonkorea.gmu.edu/resources-and-services/academic-resource-center/academic-resource-center/.